 I want you to be able to live the life you want too.
 I wish I had known in my twenties what I know now.
 I realise that taking the pill was like trying to put a sticking plaster on the problem and was not dealing with the underlying causes of my condition.

 My mission is to help you take back control of your health and feel well again.
-I also want to teach people about the small changes they can make to their diet that can make a big difference to their health.
+I want to teach you the small changes you can make to their diet that can make a big difference to your health.

 I understand the tiredness and desperation felt with many chronic health conditions.
 I know how hard it can be to consider making changes or trying anything new when you are feeling unwell.